Tuition and Fees

 A pursuit of program chart, which indicates the minimum number of credits and GPA a student must complete each semester, is available here.

 The number of credits accepted for transfer from other institutions will be included in the number of credits attempted to determine the student’s eligibility status.

 Students can repeat classes they have already passed if the Catalog lists a requirement of C or better.
 They may also repeat a previously passed class one time provided that the repeat is not required due to failing other coursework.

 A grade of Incomplete for a course is included in both determining the cumulative grade-point average and pursuit of program.
 Students who lose their State and/or Title IV financial aid eligibility should contact the Financial Aid Office after the Incomplete grade is changed for a review.

 Students required to take developmental or remedial course work will have those courses counted in the maximum number of attempted credits when determining eligibility.

 Title IV federal financial aid is limited to six semesters for a two-year degree at SUNY Ulster.
-Students who have exceeded that number as a result of unusual or exceptional circumstances, including the need for retraining through education, may file an appeal as described below.
+Students who have exceeded that number may file an appeal as described below.